goplot/goplot/README.md

 - farmerlog.sh runs continuously in the background; monitors the Chia log for eligible plots passing the plot filter, sends the data to prometheus
 - goplot_collector.sh is run by cron every minute; sends custom goplot stats to prometheus
 - getfarm_collector.sh is run by cron every minute; sends custom chia farm stats to prometheus
+- getharvester_collector.sh is run on a remote harvester by cron every minute; sends custom chia farm stats to prometheus
 - getgoplot.sh is basically the CLI output version of goplot_collector.sh; used to quickly check your goplot configuration from the CLI
 - getfarm.sh is basically the CLI output version of getfarm_collector.sh; used to quickly check your farm status from the CLI